-All manuscripts are to be double-spaced.
+All manuscripts are to be submitted in a Word document (not a pdf file) and double-spaced.
 All pages are to be numbered.
 All submissions must be done electronically unless prior arrangements are made with the editor.
 Electronic submission is strongly encouraged using the Elsevier Electronic Submission System at http://ees.elsevier.com/JCHAS.

 Once your manuscript is received, it will be acknowledged, reviewed for content suitability, and sent for peer review, as appropriate.
 Suggestions from authors for appropriate reviewers are encouraged.
 Reviewers comments should be incorporated into the final revised article or an explanation as to why a reviewer's comments are not incorporated should accompany the final article.
 Final, edited copy must be submitted electronically through EES.
 All figures and photos are to be high-quality with adequate resolution for reduction, JPEG or GIF format.
 Figures may be embedded into the text.Authors must provide complete contact information, including name, address, telephone, fax, and e-mail on the cover of the manuscript or in a cover letter.